Trojan3877/NetRecommender-Capstone/README.md

 Academic Pathway

-This project is part of Corey’s journey toward becoming a Machine Learning Engineer and earning a Master's in AI Engineering followed by a PhD in Artificial Intelligence.
+This project is part of My journey toward becoming a Machine Learning Engineer and earning a Master's in AI Engineering followed by a PhD in Artificial Intelligence.

 By building end-to-end production-grade systems like DeepSequence-Recommender, Corey demonstrates: